M4cs/SileoGenAPI/README.md

 # Documentation

 All API Documentation resides at https://sileogen.com/docs.
 Currently there is only 1 endpoint so there isn't much to read.

+SileoGen and the SileoGen brand are registered trademarks of Max Bridgland Software.
+Use of the name without explicit permission is strictly forbidden and will be followed up with legal concequences.
+To learn more read https://sileogen.com/terms